-Google Assistant is a smart voice search function that provides you with what you need to know, when you need to know it, hands-free.
-Weather forecasts, flight information, app controls, personal reminders and more are just an "OK Google" away!
-Soon, only retro hipsters will be opening apps manually or typing in their searches.
+Google Assistant is a smart voice search function that provides you with weather forecasts, flight information, app controls, personal reminders and more.
+Soon, only retro hipsters will be opening apps manually or typing in search bars.
 We'll show you how to set up Google Assistant, and get you started with all the essential voice commands to make your life easier.

 What to ask Google Assistant:

 - Send messages via WhatsApp, Telegram and Viber

 - Managing commitments

 - Chill with Google Assistant in your spare time